/ /

 Capacity should come before pattern.
 An 8 oz mug works well for regular coffee, tea, cappuccino, hot chocolate, or a smaller milk-based drink.
 It is not the best fit if you want a large latte, a travel-size serving, or fewer refills during a long work session.

-Smaller mugs can be useful when you want a controlled serving, a warmer drink that is finished sooner, or a compact cup for a desk.
+Smaller black and white coffee cups can be useful when you want a controlled serving, a drink that stays warm because you finish it sooner, or a compact cup for a crowded desk.
 Larger mugs make more sense when you want a full morning pour or a slow drink beside you for an hour.

 Choose a Pattern That Matches the Room